irishgordo/harvester-wiki/Harvester-API-Test.md

 ### Authentication & Authorization

-Harvester defaults to using `rancher` mode authentication, this mode uses the Rancher server as a middleware for both authentication and authorization.
-For other types of supported authentication mode, you may refer to the doc [here](https://github.com/harvester/harvester/blob/master/docs/authentication.md).
+Harvester defaults to using `rancher` mode authentication.
+In this mode, the Harvester uses the Rancher server as a middleware for both authentication and authorization.
+For other supported authentication types, please refer to the docs [here](https://github.com/harvester/harvester/blob/master/docs/authentication.md).

-to check the auth-mode of your Harvester server u can use the `/v1-public/auth-modes`
+To check the auth-mode of your Harvester server visit the `/v1-public/auth-modes`

 ```JSON
 {